As pandemic pounds Ukraine, desperate officials try to scare people into getting the jab

 “You can fool yourself, but not covid,” the final message says.

-The ad, and others like it, mark a noticeable escalation in the government’s struggle to get the upper hand on the pandemic.
-Ukrainian President Volodymyr Zelensky has now promised to accelerate the pace of vaccinations, after months of slower approach focused on rolling out the vaccination drive and delivering basic information on the range of vaccines in Ukraine, AstraZeneca, Moderna, Pfizer-BioNTech and Sinovac.
+The ad, and others like it, are a noticeable escalation in the government’s struggle to get the upper hand on the pandemic.
+Ukrainian President Volodymyr Zelensky has promised to accelerate the pace of vaccinations after months of a slower approach focused on rolling out the vaccination drive and delivering basic information on the range of vaccines in Ukraine: AstraZeneca, Moderna, Pfizer-BioNTech and Sinovac.

 “I ask everyone to switch off your social networks and turn on your brains,” Zelensky said in recent comments to reporters.
 “We must get vaccinated.
 It’s the only solution.”

-Ukraine is experiencing its worst coronavirus wave so far, and one of the deadliest in Europe.
-Daily numbers among the population of around 40 million regularly exceed 20,000 infections and 700 deaths — well beyond the previous major outbreak this spring, where the figures were around 15,000 cases and 500 deaths.
+Ukraine is experiencing its worst coronavirus wave so far and one of the deadliest in Europe.
+Daily numbers among the population of around 40 million regularly exceed 20,000 infections and 700 deaths — well beyond the previous major outbreak this spring, when the daily figures were around 15,000 new infections and 500 deaths.

-The World Health Organization has placed Ukraine at No. 3 in daily deaths, after the United States and Russia, and in the top 10 in daily cases.
-On Thursday, the WHO said Europe is again a pandemic hotspot with a more than 50 percent jump in coronavirus cases in the past month.
+The World Health Organization has placed Ukraine at No. 3 in daily deaths, after the United States and Russia, and in the top 10 in daily infection numbers.
+On Thursday, the WHO said Europe is again a pandemic hot spot, with a more-than 50 percent jump in coronavirus infections in the past month.

-For those countries that are currently the “most affected,” Johns Hopkins University says that Ukraine is the eighth highest in terms of deaths per 100,000 people in the population.
+Among the countries considered the “most affected,” Johns Hopkins University says, Ukraine has the eighth-highest number of deaths per 100,000 of population.

-Hospitals in parts of the country are reporting a shortage of beds, and there have been difficulties in keeping up with oxygen demand.
+Hospitals in parts of the country are reporting a shortage of beds, and there has been difficulty meeting the demand for medical oxygen.
 On Oct.
-25, the Centers for Disease Control and Prevention moved Ukraine to Level 4, its highest risk category.
+25, the U.S. Centers for Disease Control and Prevention moved Ukraine to Level 4, its highest risk category for countries.

-Ukraine public health officials warn that the situation may further deteriorate with deaths predicted to increase to more than 1,000 per day in the coming weeks.
+Public health officials in Ukraine warn that the situation may worsen, with deaths predicted to surpass 1,000 per day in the coming weeks.

 Central to officials’ efforts is an all-out push to boost vaccination rates.

-Between 20-25 percent of the population have both jabs of a vaccine, which are free and easily accessible.
-At the same time, officials report that well over 90 percent of those hospitalized are unvaccinated.
+Between 20 and 25 percent of the population has been fully vaccinated, and the shots are free and easily available.
+Officials report that well over 90 percent of those hospitalized with covid-19 are unvaccinated.

-One reason the vaccination rates are so low: widespread anti-vaccine narratives and disinformation campaigns, many of which officials claim are being pushed by Russia.
+One reason Ukraine’s vaccination rates are so low: widespread anti-vaccine narratives and disinformation campaigns, many of which officials claim are being pushed from inside Russia.

 Russian authorities deny that they are fomenting instability in Ukraine.
-But Ukrainian officials insist this is part of Moscow’s multi-vectored campaign to undermine Ukrainian sovereignty — what Ukraine calls a “hybrid war” — which has witnessed Russia’s unrecognized annexation of Ukraine’s Crimea peninsula in 2014 and support of an armed separatist conflict in eastern Ukraine.
+But Ukrainian officials insist that this is part of multipart campaign by Moscow to undermine Ukrainian sovereignty.
+Kyiv calls it a “hybrid war” that has included Russia’s internationally unrecognized annexation of Ukraine’s Crimean Peninsula in 2014 and support for an armed, pro-Russian separatist effort in eastern Ukraine.

-Recent messages that Ukrainian officials suspect have Russian links include conspiracy theories that the coronavirus is spread through 5G technology or by billionaire Bill Gates, that the vaccines will cause mutations or that Ukraine’s response is proof that it’s a failed state.
+Recent messages that Ukrainian officials suspect have Russian links include conspiracy theories that the novel coronavirus is spread via 5G digital technology or by the billionaire Bill Gates, that the vaccines will cause genetic mutations or that Ukraine’s response is proof that it is a failed state.

-In March, Kremlin spokesman Dmitry Peskov, in response to U.S. allegations that Moscow was spreading pandemic-related disinformation worldwide, said the claims were “absurd, have no basis in fact.”
+In March, Kremlin spokesman Dmitry Peskov, in response to U.S. allegations that Moscow was spreading pandemic-related disinformation worldwide, said the claims were “absurd” and “have no basis in fact.”

 “Russia has never participated and does not intend to participate in such campaigns against other vaccines,” he said.
 (Russia developed its own vaccines, led by Sputnik V.)

-Ukraine’s information campaigns in the spring and summer focused largely on getting out the word that the vaccines — which reached Ukraine relatively late — were available, and where and how they could be accessed.
+Ukraine’s information campaigns in the spring and summer focused largely on spreading the word that coronavirus vaccines — which reached Ukraine relatively late — were available, and where and how they could be obtained.

-Svitlana Kisilova, head of Ukraine’s Covid-19 Vaccination Communication Center, said she and her team realized that they weren’t connecting with certain audiences.
-They began to shift their message in September.
+Svitlana Kisilova, the head of Ukraine’s Covid-19 Vaccination Communication Center, said she and her team recognized that they were not connecting with certain audiences.
+They began to shift their messaging in September.

 “The anti-vaccine messages are more emotional and very blunt,” said Kisilova, whose group helps coordinate the government’s public outreach.